 Skier’s Thumb, or Gamekeeper’s Thumb, is a tear of one of the ligaments that stabilizes the joint in the middle of the thumb.
 These tears are treated by Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division.
 Dr. Fitzgibbons performed fellowship training in hand, wrist, and elbow surgery through the Harvard Hand & Upper Extremity Fellowship based at Brigham & Women’s Hospital in Boston.
-With office locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis, treatment, and rehabilitation of skier’s thumb.
+With office locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis, treatment, and rehabilitation of skier’s thumb.

 Skier’s thumb is a ligament tear in the thumb.
 This ligament, the ulno-collateral ligament, is a key ligament in the function of the hand because every time you grasp something in your hand this is the ligament that keeps your thumb stable.
 When it is torn the symptoms are swelling, stiffness, and pain with grasping and pinching.